DavidAJohnston/DecentralizedApplications/README.md

 	- Collaboration
 7. Formation and Growth Stages of Decentralized Applications
 	- The Whitepaper / Protocol is Proposed
-	- The First Distribution of Tokens / First Client Application Released&nbsp;
+	- The First Distribution of Tokens / First Client Application Released
 	- Multiple Clients Implemented / Distribution of Dev Tokens
 	- Market for Tokens / Wider Adoption / Distribution of Ownership
 8. A economic model for why token based Applications is such a powerful model.